TGRNet: A Table Graph Reconstruction Network for Table Structure Recognition: Experiments

 As introduced in Section~\ref{related work: adjacency relation}, some existing methods model the structure of a table as an adjacency matrix between different cells.
 We argue the limitation of this representation by conducting experiments on ICDAR19-cTDaR (TrackB1).
 Tables in this dataset are from archival historical documents, which are more challenging than tables in other datasets due to the deformation caused by shooting angles and the overlapping between strokes and table lines.
 Moreover, some tables are larger than those in other datasets.
 The means of image heights and widths are 3,298 and 3,149 pixels, respectively.
 The maximum number of cells within a table is 2,267.
 So, it will be hard to distinguish cells when resizing a table image into a small scale before feeding it into the model.
 Due to these challenges, we make some different settings from previous experiments: \begin{itemize} \item Considering the limited GPU memory, TGRNet is trained separately for cell spatial and logical locations prediction.
 In the meantime, the input table image is resized into $800 \times 800$ pixels. \item During cell spatial location detection, TGRNet applies the morphological open operation with a $3 \times 3$ kernel on the segmentation map to separate squeezed cells. \item When initializing the table graph for cell logical location prediction, only $8 \times N$ edges with higher weights are reserved.
 The adjustment factor $\alpha$\textsuperscript{\ref{foot:alpha}} is set to be 10. \item For ReS2TIM, the proportion of positive and negative neighbor relations is kept to $1:4$ by sampling cells around each target cell. \end{itemize}

 We present experimental results in Table \ref{icdar19-tgr}.
 TGRNet achieves 0.828 \emph{Hmean} for cell spatial location detection and 0.267 $A_{all}$ for cell logical location prediction.
-Because ReS2TIM does not contain a cell detection module, it takes the detected cell boxes from TGRNet as input and results in 0.138 $A_{all}$, which is lower than the result of TGRNet.
-We then compare these two methods based on the cell adjacency relation metric, \emph{i.e.}, \emph{WAF}.
-It could be noticed that ReS2TIM achieves a good result to predict the cell adjacency relation, which is attributed to the carefully designed pair relation-based loss.
+Because ReS2TIM does not contain a cell detection module, it takes the detected cells from TGRNet as input and results in 0.138 $A_{all}$, which is lower than the result of TGRNet.
+We then compare these two methods based on the cell adjacency relation metric, \ie, \emph{WAF}.
+Benefiting from the carefully designed pair relation-based loss, ReS2TIM achieves a good result to predict the cell adjacency relation.
 However, it fails to predict the cell logical location.
 This reveals the limitation of the cell adjacency relation when understanding the global table structure.
 Specifically, it is usually required complex graph optimization algorithms to infer the cell logical location from pair-wise relations.
 However, the cell adjacency relation can be directly gotten from cell logical indices.
 Moreover, the close results of TGRNet for $A_{all}$ and \emph{WAF} demonstrate its reliability under different evaluation metrics for table structure recognition.